cisagov/ScubaGear/baselines/aad.md

 4. Under **Manage**, select **Assignments.** Repeat the steps below for both the **Eligible** and the **Active** AAD PIM assignments.

 5. For each user or group listed, examine the value in the **Start time** column.
 If it contains a value of **-**, this indicates the respective user/group was assigned to that role outside of AAD PIM.
-If the role was assigned outside of AAD PIM, delete the assignment and recreate it using AAD PIM.
+If the role was assigned outside of Azure AD PIM, delete the assignment and recreate it using Azure AD PIM.

 #### MS.AAD.7.6v1 instructions:

 1. In **Azure Active Directory** create a new group named **Privileged Escalation Approvers**.
 This group will contain users that will receive role activation approval requests and approve or deny them.

-2. Assign this new group to the AAD role **Privileged Role Administrators**.
+2. Assign this new group to the Azure AD role **Privileged Role Administrators**.
 This permission is required so that users in this group can adjudicate role activation approval requests.

-3. Assign the users responsible for reviewing approval requests to the new **Privileged Escalation Approvers** group via the [PIM for Groups feature](https://learn.microsoft.com/en-us/azure/active-directory/privileged-identity-management/concept-pim-for-groups).
+3. Assign the users responsible for reviewing approval requests to the new **Privileged Escalation Approvers** group via the [PIM for Groups feature](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/concept-pim-for-groups).

 4. In **AAD Privileged Identity Management (PIM)**, under **Manage**, select **Azure AD roles**.